Understanding this layered model makes it easier to troubleshoot communication problems. When there is a problem, you can simply trace it down...

 |An SNMP message passes through the protocol layers at both the manager and the agent.
 Each layer addresses a specific communication task.|

-Understanding this layered model makes it easier to troubleshoot communication problems.
+Understanding this layered model makes it easier to troubleshoot communication problems, which might include TCP/IP problems, MIB problems, or a variety of other types.
 When there is a problem, you can simply trace it down, out one end, into, and up the other.
 LAN/WAN link and activity status indicators provide some visibility to the Network Interface layer.
 ICMP echo requests and responses (Pings) provide some information regarding the proper functioning of the IP layer.
 SNMP processing indicators can be used to verify the passage of the packet through the UDP layer and the functioning of the Application layer.
 Each step can be verified independently until all steps are working correctly for end-to-end communication.

 SNMP is a standard protocol that has wide acceptance in the industry and is flexible enough to describe almost anything.
 Because of these advantages, many network managers have come to believe that SNMP should be used for all network monitoring applications.